 If you are submitting alternative prerequisite courses from another post-secondary institution, please submit a course outline / syllabus and a website link to the course if available.
-We do not review courses for equivalency prior to the application deadline.
+Courses are not reviewed for equivalency prior to the application deadline.
 Prerequisites will be evaluated during the admission process.

 Preference is given in the admissions process to applicants who have two years or more of full-time experience in counselling or a related field.

 Successful applicants are required to participate in an online self-study GCAP 500: Student Orientation before the start of the program.
 Failure to successfully complete the orientation may result in removal from the program.

 Applicants without a four-year degree will be considered if they have completed a degree equivalent in nature to three-year academic degree programs at Athabasca University.
 The degree must consist of a minimum of 90 credits (15 full-course equivalents).
 In addition, applicants must meet one of the following additional criteria: